munzoorf95/Flight-Instrument/README.md

 _Note_ : the 'panel' example also has basic resizing in which the instruments are sized to fit the window size.
 Resizing the window will resize the instruments.
 It is a good example of how the svg image is sharp regardless of resizing.

-## JSDoc
-JSDoc documentation of source code is in /doc/index.html.